Mortgage Payment Calculator

 Can you afford the mortgage?

-This specific mortgage loan calculator, or also known as a home loan calculator, is the tool you want to use
+Use this mortgage loan calculator, also known as a home loan calculator, before you commit to a

-Also, if you can afford it, it will precisely calculate your loan with taxes and PMI so you can know what to
+calculates your payment with taxes and PMI so you know exactly what to expect each

 earnings.

-Enter the amount of the monthly payment you want to pay or you think you can afford.
+Enter the monthly payment you want to make or think you can afford.
 Fill out the other

-important data (taxes, start date, PMI etc.) only if they are different then the default data in the mortgage
+fields (taxes, start date, PMI, etc.) only if they are different from the defaults in the mortgage

-Then our free mortgage calculator will give precise data about monthly principal & interest, a number of total
+The free mortgage calculator returns your monthly principal & interest, the total number of

-payments, the total interest that you need to pay and payout date.
-Not only that, there is a complete
+payments, the total interest you will pay, and your payoff date.
+It also builds a complete

-amortization schedule up to the final year of payment.
-Additionally, the amortization schedule can be set to
+amortization schedule through the final year of the loan, which you can view

 monthly or yearly.

-mortgage calculator can save you from a lot of frustration and uncertainties.
+calculations can save you a lot of frustration and uncertainty.

 Figuring Out What You Can Afford

-Buying a home is a huge investment, and the decisions you make now could haunt you for a long time, 30 years to be exact.
-Before you enter into any mortgage agreement, you should know what type of home you can afford and be familiar with loan terms and how they affect the repayment of the loan.
-At the very least, you should have a good idea of what kind of payment you can realistically afford each month.
-Be sure to calculate insurance and land taxes into the payment as well.
+Buying a home is a huge investment, and the decisions you make now will stay with you for a long time, 30 years to be exact.
+Before you enter into any mortgage agreement, you should know what type of home you can afford and understand how the loan terms affect repayment.
+At the very least, have a clear idea of the payment you can realistically afford each month.
+Be sure to include insurance and land taxes in that payment as well.

-A mortgage calculator is a great tool that you can use to see how much you can realistically afford.
-Before you start punching numbers into a calculator, however, you need to have a budget.
-To create a realistic budget, keep a notebook with you and jot down everything that you spend.
-Include bills, restaurant tabs, transportation expenses, entertainment, etc. Track everything for an entire month.
-This will give you a realistic budget.
+A mortgage calculator shows you how much home you can realistically afford.
+Before you start punching numbers into a calculator, however, you need a budget.
+To create a realistic one, keep a notebook with you and jot down everything you spend: bills, restaurant tabs, transportation, entertainment, and so on.
+Track everything for an entire month.
 You may be wondering why you can’t simply write down your bills and formulate a budget that way.
-You can, but you will probably leave out daily expenses that will affect your ability to make your mortgage payment.
+You can, but you will probably leave out the daily expenses that affect your ability to make your mortgage payment.

 After you formulate a budget, use a mortgage calculator to see what you can afford.
-If you think you can afford a $700 monthly payment, enter this amount into the payment field of the calculator and it will then automatically fill in the other fields so that you can see how much you can borrow.
+If you think you can afford a $700 monthly payment, enter this amount into the payment field and the calculator will automatically fill in the other fields, showing how much you can borrow.

-You should always use a mortgage calculator when shopping for a home.
-It can help you compare the cost of buying different homes which will help you immensely during the selection process.
-A calculator can also give you all of the information that you need regarding a loan and may prompt you to seek more favorable terms.
+Always use a mortgage calculator when shopping for a home.
+It helps you compare the cost of buying different homes, which makes the selection process far easier.
+A calculator also gives you the loan information you need and may prompt you to seek more favorable terms.

 How do we calculate?